jaekwon/engineering_notes/retro.md

 ## How to run a retrospective meeting

-### This is how I run engineering team retrospectives, but I have seen the process work for non-technical teams as well.
+This is how I run engineering team retrospectives, but I have seen the process work for non-technical teams as well.

-### These guidelines are written for the retrospective moderator but they will be useful for anybody participating.
+These guidelines are written for the retrospective moderator but they will be useful for anybody participating.

+### The PostIt Retro

 1. On the whiteboard, you'll have two columns: Happy and Sad.